fccn/nau_playbooks/roles/openedx_deploy/README.md

 ## Initialize MySQL
 To initialize the mysql cluster use the `openedx_mysql_initialization` parameter.
+Before run a normal deploy that will stop on the health check steps.

 Run ansible with `-e openedx_deploy=true -e openedx_mysql_initialization=true --tags docker_mysql_replication`

 ## Database Migrations